 Is the evidence scientific, anecdotal, from personal experience, or just coming from someone who has an interest in selling you essential oils?

-But no matter what, my advice is never to add droplets of essential oil onto the surface of the water.
+Personally, my advice is never to add droplets of essential oil onto the surface of the water.

 Plant extracts of this concentration do not appear naturally in nature and will kill any fish that ingests it.